jasp402/js-packtools/docs/en/api/v1/customDate.md

 ?> It's a date control.
 Without parameters give the current date, use the parameters to customize its functionality.

+!> It's a date control.
+Without parameters give the current date, use the parameters to customize its functionality.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **_date** | `string` | ` new Date() ` | _date or Object Date by Default is current date._ |